 '''

 val enumGenerator = Generator.enum<MyEnum>()

-'''

-'''

 val finiteValueGenerator = Generator.of("a", "b", "c")

 '''

-Note: You may reuse existing operator to build new ones.
-This can be done by calling Genarator. genarate (Random) of other operators, or by using the available operators
+Note: You may reuse existing operators to build new ones.
+This can be done by calling Genarator. genarate (Random) on other operators, or by using the available operators